About Wingfield Park

-Wingfield Park in Reno, Nevada, is actually on an island in the Truckee River.
+Wingfield Park in Reno, Nevada, is partly on an island in the Truckee River (Belle Isle).
 It's where residents and visitors come to enjoy the Truckee River and parkway in downtown Reno.
-Together with the Truckee River Whitewater Park, this downtown park offers a variety of recreational opportunities, including relaxing by the water, picnicing, whitewater rafting and kayaking, swimming, river tubing, and walking and biking.
-Wingfield Park and vicinity is the site of the Reno River Festival, Reno Rainbow Fest, many Artown events, the Tour de Nez, and more.
+Together with the Truckee River Whitewater Park, this urban park offers a variety of recreational opportunities, including relaxing by the water, picnicing, whitewater rafting and kayaking, swimming, river tubing, and walking and biking.
+Wingfield Park and vicinity is the site of the Reno River Festival, many Artown events, and other events throughout the year.

 Things to do in Wingfield Park

-For traditional park facilities, try adjacent Barbara Bennet Park, at the southwest corner of Arlington Avenue and the Truckee River.
+For traditional park facilities, try adjacent Barbara Bennett Park, at the southwest corner of Arlington Avenue and the Truckee River.
 There you'll find basketball and tennis courts, a playground for kids, and restrooms.
 During the summer, there is a vendor here, and another next to the Century Theatre, renting tubes, rafts, and other water play equipment.

-The east end of the Wingfield Park island is just upstream from the Virginia Street Bridge.
+The east end of Belle Isle in Wingfield Park is just upstream from the Virginia Street Bridge.
 You can stroll along either side of the river next to Wingfield Park along Reno's Riverwalk.
 The path on the north side of the river continues all the way to Idlewild Park and beyond.
 The south side walkway takes you to Barbara Bennett Park and stops there.
 Along the way, there are several pedestrian / bicycle bridges crossing the river to the park.

 The land for the park was donated to Reno by George Wingfield, a Nevada banker, hotel owner, and political power in the first half of the 20th century.
 He was influential in developing Reno's gambling and divorce-related tourism.
 The Riverside Hotel, still standing at the south end of the Virginia Street Bridge as the Riverside Artist Lofts, was one of his projects.
 Also still in existence is Wingfield's old Reno National Bank building at the corner of 2nd and Virginia Streets.
 It has been absorbed into the Harrah's casino complex and houses an Asian restaurant.
 Before Wingfield, the piece of land was home to an amusement park and aquired the name of Belle Isle.